Not all employee engagement surveys are created equal—neither are the questions you include.

-Employee Survey Questions About Employee Engagement Outcomes
+Employee Engagement Outcomes Survey Questions

 It is often beneficial to be as direct and transparent as possible when asking employees questions about a specific topic.
 In this case, it is highly appropriate to ask about perceived employee engagement within an employee engagement survey.

-Employee Survey Questions About Career Growth and Development
+Career Growth and Development Survey Questions

 Employees need clarity around their career path.
 Do employees understand the direction they’re headed?
 What opportunities are they looking for?
 If they can’t see a growth path at your organization, they’re likely to find it somewhere else.